Ultimate Namibia Safari

 Responsible Tourism

 Responsible and sustainable tourism should be more than just a phrase - it has to be an ongoing and tangible commitment to balancing tourism with the upliftment of local communities and preservation of the natural environment.
-Maxim Tours actively supports camps and lodges whose business models reflect this commitment.
+Maxim Safaris & Journeys actively supports camps and lodges whose business models reflect this commitment.